Erasmus+: School of Economics and Political Science - SPGI

 Selection criteria

-Updated selection criteria are outlined in the decision made by the Council of the Department on 10 November 2022.
+Updated selection criteria are outlined in the decision made by the Council of the Department.

 Application procedure

-For information on the application procedure and the related documents, visit the web page Apply to Erasmus and read the selection criteria carefully in order to know exactly which documents to enclose or notes to write in the 'Additional Information' section for merit points, for language knowledge, for thesis mobility.
+For information on the application procedure and the related documents, visit the web page Apply to Erasmus and read carefully the selection criteria for the University destinations and Department destinations in order to know exactly which documents to enclose and notes to write in the 'Additional Information' section to be placed in the merit ranking.

 Lists of successful applicants

 The lists will be published exclusively on the Erasmus+ for studies page.
-This will be the only method of publication.
+This page represents the only distribution channel

 There will be no personal communications, neither written nor by telephone.